-Prerequisite: Permission of the Director/Chair
+Prerequisite: Permission of the director or chair

 MBA 792 Seminar in Global Financial Management

 This seminar will address historical and contemporary global and domestic financial management issues.
 Cases, empirical studies, articles from trade journals and guest speakers will supplement instructional activity.